I know you. I know you very well.

 It was on one of these days: between my office and my bathroom, that I need to give it up.

-Here’s a three-step approach that helped me break the habit of styling my hair consistently with a straightener.
+Here’s a four-step approach that helped me break the habit of styling my hair consistently with a straightener.

 - Hide it.
 I’ve said it before, I’ll say it again.
 Hide that flat iron in a place that’s not so accessible to you or just give it away.
 I did both, by the way.